borntofrappe/learning-d3/Football Stats/README.md

 ## Notes

-Here I set out to create a couple of visualizations connected to football.
-The first analyzes the lackluster success of French teams in the European League competition, while the second wants to show the contribution of the players of the Paris-Saint-Germain team, and in the context of the Champions League competition.
-The first visualization is set to replicate the visual from [this article from lemonde.fr](https://www.lemonde.fr/les-decodeurs/article/2018/05/04/marseille-club-francais-recordman-des-finales-europeennes-depuis-1980_5294581_4355770.html), while the second is loosely inspired by [this other article from lemonde.fr](https://www.lemonde.fr/les-decodeurs/article/2021/02/16/en-un-graphique-le-parcours-du-psg-en-ligue-des-champions_6070145_4355770.html).

-## Squares
+A more apt title would be _the lackluster success of French teams in the European League competition_.

-The goal is to highlight the highest stage of competition reached by any French team in the European League.
-This with a series of squares layered on top of each other.
+Inspired by [this article from lemonde.fr](https://www.lemonde.fr/les-decodeurs/article/2018/05/04/marseille-club-francais-recordman-des-finales-europeennes-depuis-1980_5294581_4355770.html), I set out to highlight the highest stage of competition reached by any French team in the European League.

+A first visualization replicates the graph proposed in the article, where a series of squares a layered on top of one another to highlight the different stages year by year.
+I took the liberty of expanding the dataset, but substantially, the visual is the same.

+A second visualization, however, presents the same information with a different visual.
+Here the goal is to focus on individual years, showing the different stages of the competition with a more artsy `<svg>` element.

+## Layered squares

+The goal is to highlight

 ```txt
 Final